-High Alpha portfolio company Casted, which makes and markets a platform for branded podcasts, this year has more than doubled its staff, tripled its customer base and quadrupled its revenue this year.
+High Alpha portfolio company Casted, which makes and markets a platform for branded podcasts, this year has more than doubled its staff, tripled its customer base and quadrupled its revenue.
 And with some high-powered partnerships in place, Casted expects that momentum to carry into next year.

 The Indianapolis-based company, which was founded in early 2019, has grown its staff from seven to 20 full-time employees over the past year.

 While the company does not disclose its revenue, company officials said it is up 400% now over December 2019.

 Casted, which touts itself as the first and only podcast platform built for business-to-business marketers, closed on a $2.35 million seed round of funding in February and at that time reported it had 15 customers.
 This week, company officials declined to disclose how many customers it has.

 One thing is certain, however.
 Its roster includes some blue-chippers.
 Casted’s customers include tech firms Salesforce, Drift, Terminus, Sumo Logic, ZoomInfo, Lev, Lumavate and OpenView.